PalisadoesFoundation/talawa-docs/docs/internships/gsod/ideas.md

 To that end, we consider the documentation to be success if it addresses the following heuristics:

 1. Reduction in bug reports: By improving the quality of the documentation, we expect to see a reduction in bug reports related to misunderstandings or incorrect assumptions about how the code works.
+We are aiming for a 30% reduction.

 2. Reduced onboarding time: We expect the improved documentation to reduce the amount of time required for new developers to get up to speed on the codebase, resulting in faster onboarding times.
+This can be accomplished using survey data after the programme has completed.
+We are aiming for a 25% increase based on the results.

 3. Improved developer satisfaction: Clear, comprehensive documentation can help developers feel more confident and satisfied with their work.
 By improving documentation, we hope to increase developer satisfaction and reduce frustration or confusion caused by poorly documented code.
+This can be accomplished using survey data after the programme has completed.
+We are aiming for 40% increase in satisfaction.

 4. Faster code reviews: By improving the quality of the documentation, we may see faster and more efficient code reviews as reviewers are able to understand the code more easily.
+This can be done by compare the approval rates of past and present pull requests that seek to be merged.
+We're aiming for a 40% reduction in the time taken.

 5. Improved code maintainability: Clear, comprehensive documentation can make code easier to maintain in the long term.
 By improving documentation quality, we may see a reduction in technical debt and increased maintainability of the codebase.